Kochi: History

 In 1947, when India gained independence from the British colonial rule, Cochin was the first princely state to join India willingly.

 In 1949, Travancore–Cochin state came into being with the merger of Cochin and Travancore.
 The King of Travancore was the Rajpramukh of the Travancore–Cochin Union from 1949 to 1956.
 Travancore-Cochin, was in turn merged with the Malabar district of the Madras State.
 Finally, the Government of India's States Reorganisation Act (1956) inaugurated a new state—Kerala—incorporating Travancore-Cochin (excluding the four southern Taluks which were merged with Tamil Nadu), Malabar District, and the taluk of Kasargod, South Kanara.
+The Ernakulam district was formed on 1 April 1958 carving areas of the erstwhile Travancore-Kochi-Malabar regions.
+A major portion of the district is from the Kochi kingdom.
 On 9 July 1960 the Mattancherry council passed a resolution—which was forwarded to the government—requesting the formation of a municipal corporation by combining the existing municipalities of Fort Kochi, Mattancherry, and Ernakulam.
 The government appointed a commission to study the feasibility of the suggested merger.
 Based on its report, the Kerala Legislative Assembly approved the corporation's formation.
 On 1 November 1967, exactly eleven years since the establishment of the state of Kerala, the Kochi Municipal Corporation came into existence.
 The merger leading to the establishment of the corporation, was between the municipalities of Ernakulam, Mattancherry and Fort Kochi, along with that of the Willingdon Island, four panchayats (Palluruthy, Vennala, Vyttila and Edappally), and the small islands of Gundu and Ramanthuruth.

-The Kochi and Ernakulam districts formed on 1 April 1958 carving areas of the erstwhile Travancore-Kochi-Malabar regions.
-A major portion of the district is from the Kochi kingdom.

 The city's economic growth gathered momentum after economic reforms in India introduced by the central government in the early 1990s.
 Since 2000, the service sector has energised the city's economy.
 The establishment of several industrial parks based on IT and other port based infrastructure triggered a construction and realty boom in the city.
-Over the years, Kochi has witnessed rapid commercialisation, and has today grown into the commercial hub of Kerala.
+Over the years, Kochi has witnessed rapid commercialisation, and has grown into the commercial hub of Kerala.